-This is a first and single seizure that is not provoked (see above) in a person who has not had any other unprovoked seizures during the past five years.
+This is a first and single seizure that is not provoked (see above) in a person who has never had any other unprovoked seizures.
 It includes where someone has had more than one seizure if they all occurred within a 24 hour period.